FishDuper/StreamStats-osu-/README.md

 ## Authors and Acknowledgments
 - **Author**: Fishduper
-- **Acknowledgments**: whiteare35 & shakuraku for their contributions to the osu! community, it was fun reverse-engineering and improving upon the program.
+- **Acknowledgments**: whiteare35 & shakuraku for their contributions to the osu! community, it was fun reverse-engineering and improving upon their program.

 ## Contact Information
 For support or questions, please reach out to me on discord, my username is "fishduper".